 1990: Prince released Graffiti Bridge, his twelfth studio album and the soundtrack to the film of the same name.

-1996: After former Talking Heads members Tina Weymouth, Chris Frantz, and Jerry Harrison reunited as “The Heads” to record an album called No Talking, Just Head—alluding to the absence of former lead singer David Byrne.
+1996: Former Talking Heads members Tina Weymouth, Chris Frantz, and Jerry Harrison reunited as “The Heads” to record an album called No Talking, Just Head—alluding to the absence of former lead singer David Byrne.
 The group had intentions for future albums and tours, but Byrne sued the band, claiming their name and presentation was too much like the Talking Heads.
 The out-of-court settlement ended future plans, but the album was released in October and The Heads toured the US in the fall with lead vocalist Johnette Napolitano.

 1997: Oasis released their third album, Be Here Now.
 The LP became their third straight #1 in the UK and their highest-charting album in the US, reaching #2.